 - not already hold a higher education qualification;

 - not be taking the Access to Higher Education qualification.

 - select a University of Manchester MDAS course as your firm choice;

 - be available to complete online work from the end of June through to the beginning of August 2020.

 Postcode target areas

-Visit our geographic indicator and type in your home postcode to find out if you live in one of our postcode target areas.
+Visit our eligibility page and type in your home postcode to find out if you live in one of our postcode target areas.

 The scheme comprises two elements.

 Firstly, you’ll complete an online study skills module consisting of five tasks, each with a different focus:

 Secondly, you’ll complete an academic piece of work related to the subject you’ll be studying at degree level.
 This could be a written academic assignment, online assessed module or problem solving (depending on your chosen subject and degree discipline).
 Participants complete the academic element of the programme under the guidance of an academic tutor or member of staff from the University.